Hardly a tech conversation goes by without some discussion of data, data flow, and data analysis....

 Businesses in America and throughout the world are full of proof that great business intelligence platforms drive better performance.
 These platforms enable everyone in the organization to move quickly and make better decisions.
 They make real the aspiration to “work smarter, not harder!”

-The harsh reality is that most rental housing companies (whether fee manager, institutional owner, or owner/operator) rely on multiple independent and linked Excel spreadsheets for their reporting.
+The harsh reality is that most multifamily housing companies (whether fee manager, institutional owner, or owner/operator) rely on multiple independent and linked Excel spreadsheets for their reporting.
 This is also true for the operations, asset management, and finance/accounting sides of the business.

 Living in this “Excel Hell,” companies are typically drowning in data yet struggling to get actionable insights.
 Stuck in this “data-rich, actionable data-poor” environment, executives are frustrated by the explosion of real estate technology applications, each with their own data and many of which do not integrate easily with other systems.

-3 Rental Housing BI Options
+3 Multifamily BI Options

 1. Live with “Excel Hell.”